voidnerd/Personal_blog/content/posts/2023-23-01---handling-errors-in-nodejs-stream.md

 ---

 Most people encounter nodejs streams through `fs.createReadStream` or `fs.createWriteStream`.
-Maybe you did not bother to read to documentation(like me) or the layered information(`fs -> stream  -> EventEmitter`) is why you missed this very important line (All [streams](https://nodejs.org/api/stream.html) are instances of [EventEmitter](https://nodejs.org/api/events.html#class-eventemitter)) in the documentation.
+Maybe you did not bother to read the documentation(like me) or the layered information(`fs -> stream  -> EventEmitter`) is why you missed this very important line (All [streams](https://nodejs.org/api/stream.html) are instances of [EventEmitter](https://nodejs.org/api/events.html#class-eventemitter)) in the documentation.

 We should discuss the relationship between streams and the EventEmitter class, but first, let’s look at this code that throws an annoying error.